Why Most Manufacturing Transformation

 for well over five years and have used it to introduce over 40

-team members to Lean Manufacturing concepts.
+team members to Back-to-Basics Manufacturing concepts.
 It allows the trainees

 to experience the difference between the MRP "push" system vs. the